shaneapowell/EventHorizonIlluminate/README.md

 >insert completed wiring image here*

 Worth noting, I used a joystick-button kit from Amazon that included a "Zero Delay LED" encoder with built-in 5v LED power pins.
-I'll explain here how I tweaked the wires to work with this software.
+I'll explain here soon (with photos) how I tweaked the wires to easily work with this software.
+Also, to limit the current draw from my Raspberry Pi, I installed a small dedicated 2A powered USB hub to connect the controllers through.
+This meant that all current requirements for the button LEDs are supplied by the hub, not by the Raspberry Pi.

 # Wire the Circuit Board to the Raspberrry Pi
 TBA - I'll include photos an diagrams how to connect it here.
 >insert completed wiring image here, and rpi closeup* You can see the 4 wires running from the illuminate circuit board at the bottom, to my raspberry pi3 at the top.
 ![Internals](https://raw.githubusercontent.com/shaneapowell/ArcadeIlluminate/master/docs/internals-back-01.jpg)

 # Software Install:
 (I'm going to assume some basic linux command line skills here)